Flagsmith/flagsmith/docs/docs/deployment/configuration/importing-and-exporting.md

 ![](/img/organisations-admin.png)

-The id you need is the one in brackets after the organisation name, so here it would be 1.
+The ID you need is the one in brackets after the organisation name, so here it would be 1.

-Once you've obtained the id of your organisation, you're ready to export the organisation as a JSON file.
+Once you've obtained the ID of your organisation, you're ready to export the organisation as a JSON file.
 There are 2 options as to where to output the organisation export JSON file.
 Option 1 - local file system, Option 2 - S3 bucket.
 These options are detailed below.